HellioSolutions/helliosms/README.md

 $validator = Validator::make($data, [
     'mobile_number' => ['required', 'digits:10'],
-    'token' => ['required', 'digits:4', 'helliomessaging_otp'], // default key for source number is 'mobile_number', you can customize this using 'helliomessaging_otp:key_name'
+    'token' => ['required', 'digits:4', 'hellio_otp'], // default key for source number is 'mobile_number', you can customize this using 'hellio_otp:key_name'
 ]);

 if ($validator->fails()) {